thethunderturner/filament/docs/01-introduction/02-installation.md

 </html>
 ```

-Please note the `@livewire('notifications')` line above - this is only required if you have the [notifications](.../notifications) package installed, and you wish to send flash notifications to your users through Filament.
+Please note the `@livewire('notifications')` line above - this is only required if you have the [Notifications](.../notifications) package installed and wish to send flash notifications to your users through Filament.

 </div>